Accumulation play, part two

 Ideal rotation "confirmation" is when structure places first major higher high on decent volume and momentum push.

-Once the first higher high is made on key rotation level, it should be on strong momentum push and with as much volume as possible, this shows that strong bidder is willing to step up now by rotating the whole accumulation process higher and is no longer just willing to absorb at lower price levels, softly around the demand zone.
-Change of behavior on volume and strength is what trader should see for A grade play.
+Once the first higher high is made on crucial rotation level, it should be on strong momentum push and with as much volume as possible; this shows that strong bidder is willing to step up now by rotating the whole accumulation process higher and is no longer just willing to absorb at lower price levels, softly around the demand zone.
+Change of behavior on volume and strength is what traders should see for A grade play.

-It should be noted that this condition is not always present however.
+It should be noted that this condition is not always present, however.
 It depends on what kind of structure the accumulation is setting up.
-If there is significant tightening towards right side it is unlikely that strong volume HH will be present to initiate rotation.
+If there is significant tightening towards the right side it is unlikely that strong volume HH will initiate rotation.

 Example of accumulation where large bidder initiates rotation by removing large offer at the key rotation location, and the accumulation starts to bake a rally: